A Pretty Penny

 ‘What else did he say?’ asked Jimmy.

-‘He asked who I was,’ I replied, ‘I told him I was Chloe’s driver and that I’ve come to pick her up.
-Thats when he told me that he’s booked her for the night and that I’m not needed.’
+‘He asked who I was,’ I replied, ‘I told him I was Chloe’s driver and that I’d come to pick her up.
+That’s when he told me that he’d booked her for the night and that I’m not needed.’

 ‘Have we definitely only been paid for two hours?’
 Jimmy asked Elle.